AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnectsync-change-the-configuration.md

 The Synchronization Rules Editor is used to see and change the default configuration.
 You can find it on the **Start** menu under the **Azure AD Connect** group.
 ![Start menu with Sync Rule Editor](./media/active-directory-aadconnectsync-change-the-configuration/startmenu2.png)

-When you open it, you see the default out-of-box rules.
+When you open the editor, you see the default out-of-box rules.

 ![Sync Rule Editor](./media/active-directory-aadconnectsync-change-the-configuration/sre2.png)